scilus/dmri-explorer/README.md

-# stunning-succotash
+# RTfODFSlicer
-White matter fiber ODF viewer using `OpenGL 4.6`.
+A real-time fiber ODF slicing application for Linux using `OpenGL 4.6`.

 ## Installation

+`Cmake` minimum version 3.11 is required for installing the application.

-To build the project:
+To build the project using `GNU Make`:
 ```
 mkdir build
 cd build